SteveJustin1963/tec-SCOPE/README.md

 **Title: DIY Guide: Controlling Your Dobsonian Telescope (circa 1965) with the tec1 Z80 SBC (circa 1985), Motors, and Optical Encoders**

-Attention stargazers and tech enthusiasts!
-Elevate your stargazing game by harnessing the power of a Z80 Single Board Computer (SBC) to control your Dobsonian telescope with motors and optical encoders.
-Say farewell to manual adjustments and embrace precision at your fingertips.
-Imagine upgrading from a horse-drawn carriage to an electric car; that's the leap in efficiency and precision you'll experience.
-With a Z80 SBC, you're not just observing the stars; you're commanding them effortlessly.
-Our DIY guide guarantees seamless integration and optimal performance, ensuring even novices can transform their telescope into a state-of-the-art marvel.
-Moreover, dive into the world of Forth MINT, a powerful programming language, to customize your telescope's functionality with ease.
-So, seize the moment, ignite your Z80 SBC, and embark on an unparalleled astronomical journey.
+Elevate your stargazing game by harnessing the power of your tec-1 to control an old Dobson telescope with motors and optical encoders.
+The simple friction controlled Alt-Azimuth mount are easily too adapted to get a leap in efficiency and precision.
+We use a mini Forth interpreter called MINT to easily program and customize the telescope's functionality with ease.
+So, seize the moment, ignite your tec1 and embark on an unparalleled astronomical journey.
 Happy stargazing!